lancercat/OSOCR-News/README.md

 # OSOCR-News
+## 22th, Apr, 2024
+Code cleaned up and verified for Moose.

+Start documentation process and quality check procedure.

+Once done, we will start uploading things onto kaggle and github (hopefully before mayday).

 ## 18th, Apr, 2024
 OAPR released.
 Note it is still built with the first generation framework.
 The NG framework starts with Moose.